Almost Cohen-Macaulay and almost regular algebras via almost flat extensions: Introduction

 Let $R^{+}$ denote the integral closure of a domain $R$ in an algebraic closure of the fraction field of $R$.
 Using extraordinarily difficult methods, it was recently proved by Heitmann~\cite{He1}, that $R^{+}$ is almost Cohen-Macaulay for a complete local domain $R$ of mixed characteristic in dimension three.
 Let $T$ be an $R$-algebra equipped with a value map $v$ (this term together with its normalized version is explained below, but we warn the reader that the value map is defined on algebras which are not necessarily integral domains).
 We recall from \cite{R} that $T$ is \textit{almost Cohen-Macaulay}, if every fixed element of the local cohomology module $H^{i}_{\fm}(T)$ is annihilated by elements of arbitrarily small valuations with respect to $v$ for all $i \ne d$, and $T/(\underline{x})T$ is not almost zero for every system of parameters $\underline{x}$ of $R$ (see also \cite{R1}, \cite{RSS} and \cite{S1}).
 In the graded case of characteristic zero, some intricate calculations and examples may be found in ~\cite{RSS}.
 The organization of this paper is as follows:

 In Section 2, we summarize some known results which will be used throughout this work.
-In Section 3, we discuss basic properties of almost zero modules.
-In Section 4, we deal with almost Cohen-Macaulay algebras, which is due, originally, to Roberts \cite{R1}, \cite{R}.
-As a main result, we prove that the local cohomology $H^{\dim R}_{\fm}(T)$ is not almost zero, if $T$ is almost Cohen-Macaulay over $R$ (see Proposition~\ref{grothalm} below).
-The central flow of Section 5 is closely connected with the following question:
+Also, we discuss basic properties of almost zero modules.
+The central flow of Section 3 is closely connected with the following question:

 \begin{question} Under what conditions does an $R$-algebra $T$ map to a big Cohen-Macaulay $R$-algebra?
 Is it possible to provide such conditions in terms of the annihilator of local cohomology modules? \end{question}